Porgatar/all_star/README.md

-The 42 All star group was created to discover a business project, and explore technologies not necessarily used in our school (api requet, simulation, multithreading, etc.). this project challenged us on our knowledge and ability to discover a different environment, but also on our ability to make a project report readable for others.
+The 42 All star group was created to discover a business project, and explore technologies not necessarily used in our school (api request, simulation, etc.). this project challenged us on our knowledge and ability to discover a different environment, but also on our ability to make a project report readable for others.